Doxycycline for Chlamydia

 - Fast and discreet delivery – If approved, doxycycline will be delivered discreetly to your home or a local post office for collection.

-Can I buy doxycycline over the counter?
+Can I buy doxycycline treatment for chlamydia over the counter?

-Can I get doxycycline on the NHS?
+Can I get doxycycline for chlamydia on the NHS?

-Yes, if you visit your local GP or sexual health clinic, you can be prescribed doxycycline to treat chlamydia.
-This usually requires a face-to-face consultation.
+Yes, you can get a prescription for doxycycline on the NHS if you visit your local GP or sexual health clinic.
+Getting an NHS prescription for chlamydia treatment usually requires a face-to-face consultation.

 -